oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

   not able to tell that a user that has received a credential from the Issuer has presented it to the Verifier.

-In both cases, unlinkability is in principle limited to cases where the disclosed claims do not contain information that directly or indirectly identifies the user.
+In both cases, unlinkability is limited to cases where the disclosed claims do not contain information that directly or indirectly identifies the user.
 For example, when a tax ID is contained in the disclosed claims, the Issuer and Verifier can easily link the user's sessions.
 However,